 What can EMC Technologies offer in the way of SAR testing?

-EMC Tech specialise in the most commonly applied markets such as the Australian market (RCM formally C-tick and A-tick), European (CE marking), the United States (USA) and associated countries (FCC certification) and Canadian (IC Certification).
+EMC Tech specialises in the most commonly applied markets such as the Australian market (RCM formally C-tick and A-tick), European (CE marking), the United States (USA) and associated countries (FCC certification) and Canadian (IC Certification).

 The evaluation of the human exposure to RF transmitters is required when RF transmitters are used in close proximity to the human body.
 The evaluation is performed against human Exposure standards which set basic restrictions for the Specific Absorption Rate (SAR) of RF energy by any part of the human body.
-The types of RF transmitters that may require evaluation include cellular and smart phones (2G, 3G, 4G and 5G), two-way radios, Bluetooth devices, wireless EFTPOS terminals and WLAN devices used in products such as laptops, tablets and other consumer products.
+The types of RF transmitters that may require evaluation include cellular and smartphones (2G, 3G, 4G and 5G), two-way radios, Bluetooth devices, wireless EFTPOS terminals and WLAN devices used in products such as laptops, tablets and other consumer products.
 As a rule of thumb products incorporating RF transmitters that have an RF power exceeding 20mW (13dBm) and used in close proximity to the human body (usually <20cm) must comply with SAR requirements.

 EMC Tech has the only Specific Absorption Rate (SAR) testing facility in Australia and New Zealand.
 EMC Technologies laboratory is NATA accredited to the Australian and also international SAR standards and regulations.
 EMC Tech boast NATA accreditation for testing in accordance with EN 62209-1, EN 62209-2, EN 50360, IEEE 1528, ACMA EMR standard and FCC SAR Procedures.